infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 If you change your datamodel, you can regenerate your Prisma client and all typings will be updated.

-[Show the underlying SQL query]

-## 6. Working with models
+## 6. Querying the database

-With TypeORM there are several ways to work with your data model.
+With TypeORM there are several ways to work with your data model and query the database.
 In this example, [`Repository`](https://typeorm.io/#/working-with-repository) is used as a collection of all operations for a concrete entity (in this case, `Post`).

 In the sample project, you first access a `Post` repository via the `getRepository` method so that you can perform operations against it.
 Then, in your Express application route for the `/posts` endpoint, use the Post Repository's `find()` method to fetch all the posts from the database and send the result back.